 Sourceeasy is a San Francisco-based company building a SaaS product for the fashion industry.
 The platform include several apps that help — fashion designers, vendors, customers and internal teams — create and manufacture garments faster, with a better quality.

-Product Management — prioritize features, manage product backlog, write product specifications, manage product development from research to delivery, QA engineering, product marketing.
-Product Design — user interviews , lo-fi mockups (wireframes) and hi-fi mockups.
+I worked on Product Management — prioritizing features, managing product backlog, writing product specifications, managing product development from research to delivery, QA engineering, product marketing...
+And I also worked on Product Design — user interviews, lo-fi mockups (wireframes) and hi-fi mockups.

 The first product I owned when joining Sourceeasy was the Notification feature.
 We had a notification system on the platform that helps internal teams work easier.
 For example, a fashion designer would get notified when a new task is assigned to him, and a manager would have a notification when a fashion designer completed a task.

 The problem was that there were too much notifications.
 Some managers could get more than 80 emails per day and naturally fell overwhelmed and distracted.

 After the Head of Product briefed me about that problem, I started to work on it.